PrefectHQ/prefect-background-task-examples/README.md

 The task server should begin listening for submitted tasks.
 If tasks were submitted before the task server started, it will begin processing them.

-## Guided exploration of Prefect tasks and task servers
+## Guided exploration of Prefect deferred tasks and task servers

-Below we explore increasingly realistic examples of using Prefect tasks and task servers.
+Below we explore increasingly realistic examples of using Prefect deferred tasks and task servers.

 We'll start by running a Prefect task outside of a flow.
 Previously, Prefect tasks could only be run inside a flow.